Interview Sulaiman Othman

 Between Damascus and Gaza, where is your home?

 Damascus represents my childhood. where I moved between several houses.
 Damascus is my grandmother, from my mother’s side, who lived in Jober.
 Sadly, her house was completely destroyed and perhaps she was lucky to pass away before she witnessed all that ruins in Syria.
 I couldn’t see her as I had no identity card or a passport.
-When I travelled to Edinburgh in Scotland, which was the first time for me I left Gaza since my return, I felt cold just as I used to when I was a child in Damascus.
+When I travelled to Edinburgh in Scotland, which was the first time for me I leave Gaza since my return, I felt cold just as I used to when I was a child in Damascus.
 I felt like I was in Ancient Damascus.

 You were born in Al-Yarmouk Camp in Damascus, Syria.
 What do you remember?